nosyda/nosyda.github.io/airbnb_dataset_analysis_project.md

 - Private room
 - Shared room
 <i> What is the repartition of accomodation by room-type?</i>
-<br> Beforehand it was required to join listing and calendar tables called reservation.
+<br> Beforehand it was required to join listing and calendar tables into a new one called reservation.
 ```python
 reservation = pd.merge(calendar, listing, left_on = ["listing_id"], right_on =["id"])
 ```